SCP, by default, operates via port 22 much like SFTP and similar transfer protocols.

 With these selection criteria in mind, we identified a shortlist of useful, secure file transfer utilities for Windows that provide a number of protocol options including SCP.

-SolarWinds' SCP server also supports TFTP and SFTP, which is quite common of servers of these types.
+SolarWinds' SCP server also supports TFTP and SFTP, which is quite common for servers of these types.

 It does have the distinct advantage of being part of the overall SolarWinds suite, meaning a lot of built-in functionality and compatibility exists – but it also stands perfectly on its own as a fully function and and completely free server for your needs!